CodeLegend1011/SmartHome-Automation-IoT-Project/README.md

 - **PicSimLab**: Virtual lab simulator for testing microcontroller circuits.
 - **Blynk**: IoT mobile application for remote control and monitoring.

-📽️ Live Demo
-Check out the live demo of the project in action:

 ## 💻 Installation & Usage

 ### 1. Clone the Repository